bappybd/laravel-api/README.md

 # Laravel initial installation instructions for docker
 Docker container name is "laravel_api_app"
- - docker exec -it laravel_api_app composer install
+ - docker exec -it app_laravel_api composer install
- - docker exec -it laravel_api_app php artisan migrate
+ - docker exec -it app_laravel_api php artisan migrate
- - docker exec -it laravel_api_app php artisan passport:install
+ - docker exec -it app_laravel_api php artisan passport:install

 # Create a public "access_token" by registering a Guest user.
  - Use postman to create an "Guest" user by this URL  "http://localhost:8002/api/register".